Pop Culture Madness!

 Freaky Events in 1926

 A boy named Phillip McClean was killed when he and his brother came across a Cassowary bird on their property.
-They tried to kill it, but it kicked Philip in the neck, cutting him, and he bled to death.
+They tried to kill it, but it kicked Philip in the neck, cutting him, and he died.
 McClean is the only person to be killed by a Cassowary.

-A 1915-1926 epidemic swept the world and afftected about 5 million people.
+A 1915-1926 epidemic swept the world and affected about 5 million people.
 Referred to as the greatest medical mystery of the 20th century, it left victims in a statue-like condition, speechless and motionless.
-Of the 2/3 who survived, many never returned to their pre-existing "aliveness".
+Many of the 2/3 who survived never returned to their pre-existing “aliveness.”

 The BBC's 1926 Broadcasting from the Barricades was the first radio show to depict the end of the world, causing panic in the UK - this inspired Orson Welles' more famous The War of the Worlds over a decade later.

-(Near Event) Texas A&M cadets mounted a cannon to a train with the intent of shelling Baylor after a cadet was killed in a fight at the previous football game.
-It was only stopped when Texas Rangers caught wind and confiscated the cannon.
+(Near Event) Texas A&M cadets mounted a cannon on a train intending to shell Baylor after a cadet was killed in a fight at the previous football game.
+It was only stopped when the Texas Rangers caught wind and confiscated the cannon.

 Author Sinclair Lewis refused to accept the Pulitzer Prize for fiction in 1926 because he felt the winning book, Arrowsmith, was chosen for its popularity more than its literary merit.
 He remains the only person to decline the award.

-Rin Tin Tin, a dog found during WWI, came back to the US and stared in 26 films and his own radio show.
-By 1926 he was making 6k per week and according to legend received more votes for Best Actor then any other person but to avoid embarrassment The Academy gave the award to someone else.
+Rin Tin Tin, a dog found during WWI, returned to the US and starred in 26 films and his radio show.
+By 1926, he was making 6k per week and, according to legend, received more votes for Best Actor than any other person, but to avoid embarrassment, The Academy gave the award to someone else.

 RIP, Scandals, Sad and Odd News

-Harry Houdini died of peritonitis from a ruptured appendix on October 31 (Halloween), at the age of 52.
-He was unprepared for several punches to his gut, on a dare, on October 22nd.
+Harry Houdini died of peritonitis from a ruptured appendix on October 31 (Halloween) at 52.
+He was unprepared for several punches to his gut on a dare, on October 22nd.

 When Agatha Christie mysteriously disappeared in 1926, the police asked Arthur Conan Doyle to help find her.
 Gone for 11 days, 1,000 officers and 15,000 volunteers searched for her until she was found in a hotel, registered under a different name. #neededabreak